-The rest of your pension must be used to buy a pension for life.
+You must use the rest of your pension to buy a pension for life.

-You will have to pay income tax at your highest rate and USC and any taxes or government levies applicable at the time on any pension income you receive.
+You will have to pay income tax at your highest rate' and USC and any taxes or government levies which apply at the time, on any pension income you receive.

-If you paid AVCs into your company pension scheme or into a separate AVC scheme or PRSA AVC you will have further options with your AVC funds, please see section 7.
+If you paid AVCs into your company pension scheme or into a separate AVC scheme or PRSA AVC, you will have further options with your AVC funds.
+Please see section 7.